ANNUAL REPORT 2016-17

 Naseer Kwaja was at one time a regular attender of our weekly coffee mornings.
 He had been in poor health for some years and in February we heard of his death some weeks previously.

-BHA Group Representatives Annual Meeting (GRAM)
+Humanists UK Group Representatives Annual Meeting (GRAM)

 1. Dialogue and 'Interfaith' - How can groups engage in dialogue with local faith organisations?